strimzi/strimzi-kafka-oauth/README.md

 - `strimzi.authorization.delegate.to.kafka.acl` (e.g.: "true" - if enabled, then when action is not granted based on Keycloak Authorization Services grant it is delegated to SimpleACLAuthorizer which can still grant it.)

 If you turn on authorization support in Kafka brokers, you need to properly set `super.users` property.
-By default, access token's 'sub' claim is used as user id.
+By default, access token's `sub` claim is used as user id.
 You may want to use another claim provided in access token as an alternative user id (username, email ...).

 For example, to add the account representing Kafka Broker in Keycloak to `super.users` add the following to your `server.properties` file: